 Gone are the days when brands just sliced consumer data by demographics and ‘understood’ their customers.
 That’s because today’s social listening tools rely on artificial intelligence that goes a lot deeper than just gender, race, geolocation, etc.

 Some of today’s social analytics tools are capable of extracting psychographic data on consumers talking about your brand to understand their values, attitudes, interests and personality traits.
 These psychographic elements paint a vivid picture of your audience that cuts far deeper than standard demographics.
-Knowing your audience in this way keeps you a cut above the competition, so your marketing messaging and product placement are laser specific.
+Knowing your audience in this way keeps you a cut above the competition, so your marketing messaging and product placement nail the right multi-generational marketing mix.
 Be sure your tools make the cut here.

 12. Inclusivity in Form and Function